mrcdb/mrcdb.github.io/index.md

 # Publications

-The full list of publications I authored is available on [Google Scholar](https://scholar.google.it/citations?user=3dBGZkkAAAAJ).
+The full list of publications I authored is available in my [Google Scholar](https://scholar.google.it/citations?user=3dBGZkkAAAAJ) profile.

 # Contacts